rkailash/EmpAPI/README.md

 REST API in ASP.Net Core
 A Simple REST API in ASP.Net Core

-Employee object has - First Name, Last Name, Date of Joining, Manager, IsActive(true/false).
+An employee has - First Name, Last Name, Date of Joining, Manager, IsActive(true/false).
 The API uses an in-memory database for data persistence.

 | API End Point | Description | Request Body | Response Body |